fossabot/git-auto/readme.md

 " > example_test.sh
 ```

-ignoring the fact that the test always passes,
-next you must register it with git auto by modifying the configuration file:
+Ignoring the fact that the test always passes, next you must register it with git auto by modifying the configuration file:

 ```sh
 echo "\